hmrc/agents-service-template.g8/README.md

 # HMRC Service Template

-A [Giter8](http://www.foundweekends.org/giter8/) template for creating Scala Play projects for HMRC digital services
+A [Giter8](http://www.foundweekends.org/giter8/) template for creating Scala Play projects for HMRC Digital services.

 To create a template service:

-1. Locate to the directory where you want to create the template
+1. Locate to the directory where you want to create the template.
-2. Decide your service name :-) and do not add `Frontend` suffix
+2. Decide your service name :-) and do not add `Frontend` suffix.
 3. To create a generic microservice run the command (after tweaking param values):

   ```
   sbt new hmrc/agents-service-template.g8 -b [agents-frontend|agents-api] --servicename="Some Shiny Service" --serviceport=9999
   ```

-4. The new project folder will be created
+4. The new project folder will be created.
 5. Change working directory to the new one:

   `cd some-shiny-service-frontend`